Exeter is a UNESCO

 The artwork located on the footbridge and lift footbridge at the station will be accessible to commuters travelling through Exeter St David’s.

-From University of Exeter alum releasing science fiction debuts to a food writer’s foray into murder mysteries, this list is a fantastic overview of new releases in 2024 from Devon writers.
-Is this list missing a Devon author with a 2024 release we should know about?
+This list is a fantastic overview of new releases in 2026 from Devon writers in one handy place.
+Is this list missing a Devon author with a 2026 release we should know about?
 If it’s available on Bookshop.org - contact us!